When to Explore and When to Commit

 If you select Exploring Humanities, you are considering a possible major in English, History, Philosophy or Modern Languages (Francophone Studies, French, Latin American Studies, Portuguese, Spanish).
 Your Academic Rhode Map will keep you on track so that you will be able to declare a major by the time you reach 45 credits.
 As your academic advisor, the advising staff will guide you through the map.
 The map is two-sided, with the three-semester plan and checkpoints on the front and a listing of course numbers and title on the back.

-Science/Math Sciences
+Science/Math Studies

 If you select exploring Science/Math Sciences then you are considering a possible major in Biology, Biochemistry, Chemistry, Computer Science, Mathematics, or Physics.